 STEP 4.
 Spin on, but do not tighten, 90-degree fittings with hose on each end of the filter bases.
-Determine how much of the steel fuel line you want to remove by holding the hose up to the 1/2" factory steel fuel supply line running inside the frame rail.
+Determine how much of the steel fuel line you will need to remove by holding them up to the lower 1/2" factory steel fuel supply line running inside the frame rail.
+You will cut the steel fuel line on both ends of the filter kit at the base of the threads on the compression fitting as indicated in the left picture below.
 Once located, mark the steel line with a marker.
 Once you have both of your cut-lines marked, remove the 90-degree fittings w/ hose, pull the steel line out of the frame holders and away from the frame and cut that section out between your marks using the small tube-cutter provided.
-You can always cut hoses shorter if needed.
 See notes below before cutting.